georgesak/home-assistant-tcp-bridge/custom_components/tcp_bridge/README.md

 **⚠️ WARNING: Security Advisory ⚠️**
 This component creates an unencrypted and unauthenticated TCP server.
 It is designed for local network use only. **DO NOT expose the configured port to the public internet** without implementing proper security measures (e.g., VPN, SSH tunnel, or a secure proxy).
 Exposing this port directly to the internet can lead to unauthorized access and control of your Home Assistant instance.
 You have been warned!

+I wote this custom component to interface with my Crestron controller.
+A sample Crestron module and app is also provided.
+But the module is not specific to Crestron and can be used with any TCP client (Python example is provided in this documentation as well).

-This custom component for Home Assistant establishes a TCP server that allows external applications to interact with Home Assistant.
+At a high-level, this custom component for Home Assistant establishes a TCP server that allows external applications to interact with Home Assistant.
 It provides a bridge for:
 1. Receiving real-time state updates for specified Home Assistant entities.
 2. Sending commands to Home Assistant services (e.g., turning lights on/off, setting thermostat temperatures).
 3. Sending custom key-value messages from Home Assistant to connected TCP clients.